Little Puddle people

 I am based at a site called Nature’s Nest in Fulwood, Sheffield.
 This is a new site that is in it’s very early stages of development.
 It is beautiful, peaceful and clam.
 A place where we can lean into nature together in a safe and secure environment.
 During sessions there are hammocks in the trees, gutters for rolling pinecones, acorns and hunks of earth, there’s silverware for mud kitchen creativity, a huge pile of rotting logs perfect for bug hunting, wildflowers and tall grasses swaying in the breeze, storybooks on blankets nestled in the dappled shade, a collection of branches just perfect for den building.
 And I’ll be there getting stuck into play, telling stories, scaffolding learning, sharing my knowledge and passion.

-As we work towards developing the site including installing a new gate, a compost toilet and gaining a ‘change of use’ I am Crowdfunding to help make this space have the essentials I need to get going!
-Please do check it out, share with friends, collegues, businesses and family, even just a pound will help!
+As we work towards developing the site including installing a new gate, a compost toilet and an outdoor workshop I launched a Crowdfunder to help make this space have the essentials I need to get going!
+Thank you to all that donated, plans are now developing.
+The gate adaptation is complete, a canopy with pulley system in place and more developments along the way.

 The land at Nature’s Nest is owned by Sheffield Hospitals Charity, a percentage of my income is donated to them in return for use of the site, in coming to my sessions know that you are helping them do great things.
 Find out more about their work here: